first round print competition

 first round digital competition

 Sixty nine entries was the challenge for judge Ashley Franklin this evening.
 An ‘open’ competition made for a wide range of subjects and a wide range of resulting marks!
 Congratulations to winner Ken Smith with his stunning image of a Great Crested Grebe.
-Five joint second places were awarded and they can be seen with Ken’s image on the ‘competitions’ page.
+Five joint second places were awarded and they can be seen with Ken’s image on the ‘Some of our Pictures’ page.
 Our thanks to Ashley for his commentary and constructive critique.

 The 2018/2019 season begins on wednesday 5th september